Skip to content

 This spot blends an amusement park, gardens, and a mini zoo all in one.
 There are roller coasters, splash zones, puppet shows, and even boat rides.
 But it’s not chaotic like bigger theme parks—it’s walkable, beautifully landscaped, and has plenty of shady spots for a break.
 Great for when you need a more laid-back day without sacrificing fun.

-Fun Day Trips from Paris with Kids
+Perfect Family Day Trips from Paris

 Need a break from the city?
 These day trips offer a change of pace while still keeping the wow factor high.